AbdullahO/tspdb/installation.md

-# Installation
+# Installation (MacOS)

-## Prerequisite (start from here, the later stages assume that you downloaded postgres this way):
+## Prerequisites (start from here, the later stages assume that you downloaded postgres this way):

 1- Install postgreSQL 11.5 from here: https://www.enterprisedb.com/thank-you-downloading-postgresql?anid=1256715